crowdsourcing-class/crowdsourcing-class.github.io/assignment7.md

 Majority vote is probably the easiest and most common way to aggregate your workers' labels.
 It is simple and gets to the heart of what "the wisdom of crowds" is supposed to give us - as long as the workers make uncorrelated errors, we should be able to walk away with decent results.
 Plus, as every insecure middle schooler knows, what is popular is always right.

 1. First, use majority vote to assign labels to each of the attribute-adjective pair in the data.
-You will implement a function `majority_vote(rows)` that takes in the initial list of result rows (no column names) read from the result CSV file we give, return a list of three-element tuples in the format `(attr_id, adj, label)` sorted increasingly given the same column order.
+You will implement a function `majority_vote(rows)` that takes in the initial list of result rows (no column names) read from the result CSV file we give, return a list of three-element tuples in the format `(attr_id, adj, label)` sorted alphabetically given the same column order.

 	Lets let $$p$$ be a attribute-adjective pair and we'll use $$\textit{labels}$$ to refer to the data structure we are building, so that $$\textit{labels}[p]$$ is the label we assign to $$p$$.
 So we have